brengall99/learning/README.md

-This repo contains files and resources used for learning
+Repo for organizing and storing learning materials, files and resources.